 This area has been transformed from grazing to ranchettes.
 With an airport, five acre lots, utilities and roads, the development attracts people with money who want to get away from big city life.
-Plenty of city folks make huge money in urban jungles but like their leisure with their horses in wild spaces.
+Plenty of city folks make huge money in urban jungles but like their leisure with their horses in wild open spaces.

-The River Falls Country Club is a small unattended clubhouse, a short nine holes with raised indoor outdoor carpet greens, bumpy fairways of prairie grass, no traps or trees, a steady West Texas wind.
+The River Falls Country Club has a small unattended clubhouse, a short nine holes with raised indoor outdoor carpet greens, bumpy fairways of prairie grass, no traps or trees, a steady West Texas wind.